What is Design Thinking and How Does it Relate to Product Development?

 Design Thinking is an innovation process inspired by empathy for the user followed by ideation and implementation.
 While Design Thinking applies to many endeavors and many types of problems, in new product development, it is a means to direct and focus innovation that drives growth in sales and profits.
 It is an iterative process allowing a cross-functional design team to question its assumptions and focus on the user experience above all else.

-Design Thinking enables teams to expand their ideas through deep insights into the problems customers face.
+The Design Thinking process enables teams to expand their ideas through deep insights into the problems customers face.
 Later in the process, Design Thinking allows teams to focus like a laser on the very best solutions.
 By testing prototypes with customers, and incorporating their feedback into subsequent iterations, teams separate the best ideas from the rest.

 “Design Thinking is a way of looking at innovation, to find the intersection between human values, technical capability and commercial viability.”